nathanpaulscott/nathanpaulscott.github.io/readme.md

 This is an html/css/js based single page app for quick annotation.
 The focus is on efficiency of the annotation process, which is a repetitive human task.
 Every mouse movement, mouse click, keyboard stroke and delay matters.
 All data is stored in-memory and imported/exported in .json format.

 ## Imports
-The tool is simple, you can load in a set of unannotated documents a sample is given, it is a .json object with 2 keys (raw_docs, schema).
+The tool is simple, you can load in a set of unannotated or pre-annotated documents, samples are given.

+The unannotated file file should be a .json object with 2 keys (raw_docs, schema).
 The raw docs are a list of the documents to annotate, the schema is an object that defines the allowed span and relation types.

-If you have previously annotated data, you can just choose to import that, the sample file gives the required format.
-It is the same as the unannotated case with additional keys for spans and relations.
+The pre-annotated file is the same as the unannotated case with additional keys for spans and relations.

 NOTE: The tool currently does not support overlapping spans.